kengz/openai_lab/source/includes/_AGENTS.md

 Parameterized by `lr` (learning rate),  `rho`, `epsilon`, `decay`.
 See [Keras](https://keras.io/optimizers/#rmsprop) for more details.

 ## HyperOptimizer
 Controls how to search over your hyperparameter space.
-We suggest using each of the three hyperoptimizers in the following order as correspond to rough grained >> finer grained search
+We suggest using each of the three hyperoptimizers in the following order when trrying to find the optimal parameters for an agent in an environment as  these correspond to rough grained >> finer grained search

 1. LineSearch
 2. GridSearch